JesusCamarena/Clase_Intro_mecatronica/Ejemplos_Arduino/E03_Funciones_y_definiciones/README.md

 ## :exclamation: Licencia

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [NAME HERE]

 ## :speech_balloon: Agradecimientos
 -